-The use of traditional detergents in HE washers also contribute to the growth of mold and the odor that can linger in the washer.
-There just isn't enough water used in each load to wash away all the suds and the soil they contain and that sticky combination may cling to the washer.
-Those suds and the soil they contain are perfect breeding grounds for mold.
+The use of traditional detergents in HE washers also contributes to the growth of mold and the odor that can linger in the washer.
+There isn't enough water used in each load to wash away all the suds and the soil they contain.
+The sticky combination may cling to the washer interior and become the perfect breeding ground for mold that causes odors.

-- For a normal size load of laundry, you need only 1 to 2 teaspoons of high-performing high efficiency detergent.
+- For a normal size load of laundry, you need only one to two teaspoons of high-performing high-efficiency detergent.

 - Use only one or two single-dose detergent units per load.
 One is sufficient unless the load is heavily soiled or super large.

 If your high-efficiency detergent is not getting your clothes clean, do not simply add more.
-Overdosing only leads to more problems like stiff and scratchy fabrics, trapping of odor bacteria and streaks from redepositing soil.
-Instead switch to a better quality detergent.
-Yes, it will cost more but you can use less and avoid re-washing clothes.
+Overdosing only leads to more problems like stiff and scratchy fabrics, trapping of odor bacteria, and streaks from the redepositing soil.
+Instead, switch to a better quality detergent.
+Yes, it will cost more, but you can use less and avoid re-washing clothes.

-Can I Use High Efficiency Laundry Detergent In A Standard Washer?
+Can I Use It in a Standard Washer?

-Use no more than 1/4 cup high efficiency laundry detergent in a standard washer for a normal to large load.
-Use less if the load is lightly soiled or smaller.
+Use no more than 1/4 cup HE laundry detergent in a standard washer for a normal to large load.
+This is useless if the load is lightly soiled or smaller.